Symmetry Classification for Alternating Excitons in Two-Dimensional Altermagnets

 For C2, the low-energy effective Hamiltonian is

+Compared to C1, the changes in the IRs of the conduction and valence bands lead to different forms of hybridization term $\gamma'$.
 An alternative C2 Hamiltonian is realized by replacing the second term by $(\gamma_1 k_x^2+\gamma_2 k_y^2)\sigma_x$ or $(\gamma_1 k_y^2+\gamma_2 k_x^2)\sigma_x$ for the $X$ or $Y$ valley Hamiltonian.
-The velocity matrix elements in the $X$ and $Y$ valleys are connected by $\{T||C_{4z}\}$, to satisfy $\mathcal{D}^x_{X,\bm{k}}=-\mathcal{D}^y_{Y,\bm{k}}=\gamma' k_y$ and $\mathcal{D}^y_{X,\bm{k}}=-\mathcal{D}^x_{Y,\bm{k}}=\gamma' k_x$ agreeing with numerically calculation in Figs.~\ref{fig:XAM2}(d)-(g).
+The velocity matrix elements in the $X$ and $Y$ valleys are connected by $\{U_2||C_{4z}\}$, to satisfy $\mathcal{D}^x_{X,\bm{k}}=-\mathcal{D}^y_{Y,\bm{k}}=\gamma' k_y$ and $\mathcal{D}^y_{X,\bm{k}}=-\mathcal{D}^x_{Y,\bm{k}}=\gamma' k_x$ agreeing with our calculations in Figs.~\ref{fig:XAM2}(d)-(g).
 In Figs.~\ref{fig:XAM2}(b), (c), there are two peaks in the absorption spectra of $x$- and $y$-polarized light, with alternating coupling to $X$ and $Y$ valleys.
 Symmetries of excitons are identified by plotting their wave functions as shown in Figs.~\ref{fig:XAM2}(h)-(k).
 Therefore, we find that the excitonic states $|X(Y), 2p_{y(x)}\rangle$ and $|Y(X), 2p_{y(x)}\rangle$ are responsible for the first and second peaks in the absorption of $x$ ($y$) polarized light, respectively.
+The excitonic binding energies of 100 meV or more, which can be also inferred from the single-particle gap of 0.82$\;$eV, are encouraging for the room-temperature robustness of excitons.
 The alternating excitonic optical selection rules are summarized in Table.~\ref{tab:s-rule}.
 In Figs.~\ref{fig:XAM2}(b), (c), the first peaks are higher than the second, indicating the relationship $\mathcal{M}^x_{X,2p_y}>\mathcal{M}^y_{X,2p_x}$.
-This is the result of the anisotropy of the exciton wave functions, such that $\mathcal{A}^{2p_{y}}_{X,\bm{k}}$ and $\mathcal{A}^{2p_{x}}_{X,\bm{k}}$ are stretched along their $p$-wave lobe direction and vertical direction, respectively~[Figs.~\ref{fig:XAM2}(h)-(k)].
+This is the result of the anisotropy of the exciton wave functions; accordingly, $\mathcal{A}^{2p_{y}}_{X,\bm{k}}$ and $\mathcal{A}^{2p_{x}}_{X,\bm{k}}$ are stretched along their $p$-wave lobe direction and vertical direction, respectively~[Figs.~\ref{fig:XAM2}(h)-(k)], due to the anisotropic $E_{vc}(\bm{k})$~\cite{Rodin2014:PRB,Tran2014:PRB}.
 As a result, the former is larger when multiplied by $\mathcal{D}^{x/y}_{X,\bm{k}}$, which disperses linearly in $k$.
 We expect a reduced/enhanced anisotropy of the band dispersion by adjusting $\beta_x/\beta_y$ to make the heights of two peaks closer/further.
 This can be achieved by strain or electric field.
 The excitonic optical selection rules of both types are summarized in Table.~\ref{tab:s-rule}.